-All these steps will increase the difficulty involved in gaining unauthorized access to the file.
+All these steps will increase the difficulty of gaining unauthorized access to the file.

-There are different types of IT assets, and as such, the process of hardening them varies.
-However, the goal of eliminating vulnerabilities and mitigating security risks remains the same.
+There are different types of IT assets, and the process of hardening them varies.
+But, regardless of the asset, the goal of eliminating vulnerabilities and mitigating security risks remains the same.

 Why is System Hardening Important?

-The increased dependence on IT infrastructure has also led to an increase in the number of hackers looking to infiltrate these systems for nefarious purposes.
+The increased dependence on IT infrastructure has also increased the number of hackers looking to infiltrate these systems for nefarious purposes.
 Over a decade ago, studies showed that a hacking attack occurred every 39 seconds, and in the years since, that rate of attacks can only have gone up.

 As a result, businesses need to take the necessary steps to protect themselves and their customers from attacks.
-System hardening should be an essential part of these steps necessary for an effective defense against cyberattacks.
+Hardening systems should be an essential part of these steps necessary for an effective defense against cyberattacks.